Social rejection: Health effects

 In addition to the emotional response to rejection, there is a large effect on physical health as well.
 Having poor relationships and being more frequently rejected is predictive of mortality.
-Also, as long as a decade after the marriage ends, divorced women have higher rates of illness than their non-married or currently married counterparts.
+Also, as long as a decade after a marriage ends, divorced women have higher rates of illness than their non-married or currently married counterparts.
 In the case of a family estrangement, a core part of the mother's identity may be betrayed by the rejection of an adult child.
 The chance for reconciliation, however slight, results in an inability to attain closure.
-The resulting emotional state and societal stigma from the estrangement may harm psychological and physical health of the parent through end of life.
+The resulting emotional state and societal stigma from the estrangement may harm the psychological and physical health of the parent for the rest of their life.